sharmavins23/Xora-Fileserver/README.md

 # Overview and Functionality

+This is a lightweight server designed to provide various AR projects with assets through HTTP GET and POST requests.
+It is a (potentially) infinitely ongoing project, as the server can be repurposed for any number of other small projects.

-The application is built on a node server on express.js, and routes for the individual projects are segmented into individual files.
-Thus, to change the data or routes for a project, one needs to only change the file in the routes directory, as well as the data in the specific project.
-All data and implementation can be done separately and agnostic of other changes or projects.
+The application is built on a Node server using Express, and routes for the individual projects are segmented into individual files.
+Thus, to change the data or routes for a project, one needs to only change the file in the routes directory, as well as the data in the specific project folder (`data/project name`).
+All data and implementation can be done separately and agnostic of other changes or projects; As such, any file transfer is capable of being implemented, and since the routes are indexed on server startup automatically and dynamically, this server is designed from the ground up to infinitely scale.

 Each individual project will have a link to its Github code in the routes file.
+The projects also have API documentations in `data/project name` folders.

 # License TL;DR